 kitchen island refresh with Porta Timber

-looking to add some texture and warmth to your kitchen?
-Using timber contours and updating your benchtop is a great way to make a big impact with minimal effort!
+Looking to add some texture and warmth to your kitchen?
+Using timber contours and updating your kitchen island bench is a great way to make a big impact with minimal effort!

 You don’t have to completely renovate your kitchen to make an impact.
 In a few simple steps, you can really elevate your space!
 Click above to see how DIY customer, Tom, transformed his space in one weekend and read on as we note down all the helpful tips and tricks for this project.